SergioVenicio/grpc_gtw/README.md

 # grpc_gtw
-A simple grpc and http server with golang em scylladb
+A simple grpc and http server with golang and scylladb

 ### setup docker